 Cheese-tasting in Zurich, Switzerland

-I was able to visit Switzerland for a relatively low-budget trip to a notouriously expensive country because I was visiting a friend who was working an intership out of Baden, around a half hour outside of Zurich.
-Switzerland is definitely a more expensive country to visit, so if you’re sticking to a budget, try staying in a hostel or Airbnb where you can cook and eat some of your meals.
-Eating out is quite pricey, but it is definitely a must to try some raclette or fondue while you are here.
+I was able to visit Switzerland on a relatively low-budget trip to a notoriously expensive country because I was able to stay with a friend.
+She had an internship in Baden, around a half hour outside of Zurich.
+Switzerland is definitely an expensive country to visit, so if you’re sticking to a budget, try staying in a hostel or Airbnb where you can cook and eat some of your meals.
+Eating out is quite pricey, but it’s definitely a must to try some raclette or fondue while you are here.

 Zurich from across Limmat River.